Ian Wright pokes fun at fellow analyst Roy Keane for having ‘armband’ on jumper

 Roy Keane came in for some stick from fellow analyst Ian Wright over his jumper during ITV’s coverage of France’s 1-0 win over Germany.

-Wright quipped: “Like Roy is, look, he has to keep his armband on his jumper.”
+Wright quipped: “Yeah, like Roy – he had to keep his armband on his jumper!”

 Wright, Pougatch and Keane’s old adversary Patrick Vieira joined in with the laughter before Wright added: “I like it, though, I like it.”